Assistant Manager of Professional Learning

 - Must be highly organized and detail oriented

-- Extensive knowledge of the New York City Department of Education as well as state and local social studies, literacy, and arts standards preferred
+- Knowledge of the New York City Department of Education preferred

 ESSENTIAL JOB DUTIES: